January 16, 2018

 -Robert AM Stern

 Increased street intersection density has been linked to increased traffic safety.
 Five new streets could be opened through the site connecting it to the surrounding neighborhood.
 Re-opening Argyle Street poses a challenge because part of the historic right-of-way was sold to an adjacent property at 61 Shelton Avenue for use as a side yard and driveway.
 Perhaps the property owner would be willing to sell the right-of-way in exchange for an easement or a guarantee of access for parking along a re-opened section of Argyle Street.
-The developer of 201 Munson Street has already acquired 23 Shelton Avenue and proposed a gated private lane for the development.
+The developer of 201 Munson Street has already acquired 23 Shelton Avenue and proposed a gated private lane for the development on that lot.
 A third street could be created at 53 Shelton Avenue, a city-owned lot located midway between Argyle Street and 23 Shelton.
 Lastly, an opportunity exists to create a fourth new street off Munson and terminating at Argyle Street.

 Another issue emerged during the public hearing process for the zone change.
 While some public commentary commended the developers for investing in the community and others spoke of their interest in welcoming new neighbors, many comments reflected a skepticism towards the high rent prices and the lack of employment opportunity for existing residents.
 While these concerns are not directly related to the land use planning process, they reveal a deeper problem not only with the 201 Munson Street proposal, but the underlying conditions that produces it and other real estate investment products similar to it.